tomasmo-dev/st_trace/readme.md

 | `-ldl` | Links the dynamic loader library. **Must be placed at the end of your compilation command.** |
 | `-O0` | (Recommended) Disables inlining and optimizations that might hide functions from the stack. |

+Fasm compiler is required to use this library

 --

 A sample makefile for compilation can be found in the repo root